cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 ## See also

+- Read our blog posts about fighting [the test flake](https://cypress.io/blog/tag/flake/).
 - You can add retry-ability to your own [custom commands](/api/cypress-api/custom-commands); see [this pull request to cypress-xpath](https://github.com/cypress-io/cypress-xpath/pull/12/files) for an example.
-- You can retry any function with attached assertions using this 3rd party plugin [cypress-pipe](https://github.com/NicholasBoll/cypress-pipe).
+- You can retry any function with attached assertions using the 3rd party plugins [cypress-pipe](https://github.com/NicholasBoll/cypress-pipe) and [cypress-wait-until](https://github.com/NoriSte/cypress-wait-until).
+- 3rd party plugin [cypress-recurse](https://github.com/bahmutov/cypress-recurse) can be used to implement the [visual testing with retry-ability for canvas elements](https://glebbahmutov.com/blog/canvas-testing/)
 - See retry-ability examples in the [Cypress should callback](https://glebbahmutov.com/blog/cypress-should-callback/) blog post.
 - To learn how to enable Cypress' test retries functionality, which retries tests that fail up to the configured number, check out our official guide on [Test Retries](/guides/guides/test-retries).